(Corrects currency conversion in Barclays item in Compliance Action.)

-Hong Kong Exchanges is trying to regain its ranking as the world’s biggest bourse operator, a title it lost to CME Group Inc. (CME), and upgrade its trading systems amid global competition from alternative venues and as large initial public offerings from China slow.
+Hong Kong Exchanges is trying to regain its ranking as the world’s biggest bourse operator, a title it lost to CME Group Inc. (CME:US), and upgrade its trading systems amid global competition from alternative venues and as large initial public offerings from China slow.

 The closing auction process, shunned only by Hong Kong and Shanghai among the 10 biggest markets worldwide, may reduce volatility and limit manipulation, according to a 2006 paper tracking the introduction of the process at Singapore’s stock exchange.
 International brokers and institutional investors have been asking Hong Kong to reinstate the auction, saying it reduces volatility and gives them more confidence in the closing price.

 There is no timeline for the reintroduction of an auction, Greiner said.